Tell students we will be making a simplified cake to understand the chemistry underlying making a cake.

 Their cake batter will slowly rise, and some of them will see bubbles appearing.

-Tell them that baking powder has three ingredients - read them from the package:
+Tell students that baking powder has three ingredients - read them from the package:

 2. sodium bicarbonate, which is baking soda